catalystneuro/ndx-binned-spikes/README.md

 ## BinnedSpikes

 The `BinnedSpikes` object is designed to store non-aligned binned spike counts as a 2D array (unit × bin).
 Unlike `BinnedAlignedSpikes`, this class is simpler and does not align the spike counts to specific events.
-It's useful for storing total spike counts over time bins.
+It's intended for storing spike counts across the entire experimental session, typically with a large number of bins covering the full duration from session start to end.

 ### Simple example